-B. Body Holster/Belt Clip Configuration
+B. Body Holster Configuration

-The body holster/belt-clip configuration is used for body-worn devices that have a body holster or belt-clip accessory.
-Typically, a holster, belt-clip, or carrying case is provided or available as an accessory item for supporting headset and body-worn operations.
-SAR may vary depending on the body separation distance provided by the type of holster/belt-clip and batteries supplied for a phone.
+The body holster configuration is used for body-worn devices that are supplied with a holster.
+Typically, a holster or carrying case is provided or available as an accessory item for supporting headset and body-worn operations.
+SAR may vary depending on the body separation distance provided by the type of holster and batteries supplied for a phone.
 In most cases, the antenna may become closer to the user's body than next to the head.
-The design of the holster/belt-clip permits the phone to be positioned with the keypad facing away from the phantom.
+The design of the holster permits the phone to be positioned only with the keypad facing away from the phantom.
 Proper usage of the holster restricts the antenna to a specified distance away from the surface of the body.
-For this test, the EUT is placed into the holster/belt-clip which is placed against the torso of the phantom in a normal operating position.
-The Ear-Microphone wire is then connected to the phone to simulate hands-free operation in a body holster/belt-clip configuration (see Figure 13).
+For this test the EUT is placed into the holster and the holster is put against the torso of the phantom in a normal operating position.
+The Ear-Microphone cord is then connected to the phone to simulate hands free operation in a body holster configuration.
+(See Figure 13)